What is the Difference between Delegation and Empowerment?

-- When an employee is delegated to complete a task, normally the manager will state what he/she wants to be done, how she/he wants it to be completed, they will also set time deadlines and will check up on employee’s progress as well as provide feedback.
+- When an employee is delegated to complete a task, normally the manager will state what he/she wants to be done, and how she/he wants it to be completed, they will also set time deadlines and will check up on the employee’s progress as well as provide feedback.

 - On the other hand, if empowered to do so, the employee will be provided with a wider range of information regarding the company and the individual employee will be left to their own devices – making their own decisions along the way and taking ownership of the work.

 Therefore, power and authority are only granted through empowerment.
 However, for it to be successful, as stated above, employees need to be provided with all possible information.
 Information including finance, personnel, resources, authority and to be held accountable for their work (whether good or bad).
-These components are crucial in order to give them true freedom to fail on their own efforts.
+These components are crucial in order to give them true freedom to fail in their own efforts.

 - Having said this, resistance is normally greater with empowerment from a managerial position as it entails more than assigning a task; meaning that certain authority has to be given up.